 3.4 Creation of a Free Developer account:

-Please follow the above link to create the free account on Salesforce.
+Please follow the above link to the Salesforce login, to create a free account on Salesforce.

 - Introduction to Cloud Computing (Salesforce.com and Force.com)